scipy-conference/scipy_proceedings/papers/jan_verschelde/phcpy.rst

 Whether a model biological system is multistationary or oscillatory, and whether this depends on its rate constants, are all properties of its steady-state locus.
 Following the survey of Gross et. al [GBH16]_ regarding uses of numerical algebraic geometry in this domain, one might investigate:

-* determine which values of the rate and conserved-quantity parameters allow the model to have multiple steady states.
+* determine which values of the rate and conserved-quantity parameters allow the model to have multiple steady states;
-* evaluate models with partial data (subsets of the :math:`x_i`) and reject those which don't agree with the data at steady state.
+* evaluate models with partial data (subsets of the :math:`x_i`) and reject those which don't agree with the data at steady state;
-* describe all the states accessible from a given state of the model, i.e. that state's stoichiometric compatibility class (or basin of attraction).
+* describe all the states accessible from a given state of the model, i.e. that state's stoichiometric compatibility class (or basin of attraction);
 * determine whether rate parameters of the given model are identifiable from concentration measurements, or at least constrained.

 For large real-world models in systems biology, these questions of algebraic geometry are only tractable to numerical methods scaling to many dozens of simultaneous equations.